Republican congressional candidate Lauf stands by debunked claim about schools and litter boxes

 When repeatedly asked to share proof of such activity, Lauf provided none.

-Instead, Lauf criticized Gov. JB Pritzker for signing a law last year that requires free feminine hygiene products be available in grade-school bathrooms, and she complained about teachers having to refer to children “by whatever pronouns they decide to go by that week.”
+Instead, Lauf criticized Gov. J.B.
+Pritzker for signing a law last year that requires free menstrual hygiene products in grade-school bathrooms, and she complained about teachers having to refer to children “by whatever pronouns they decide to go by that week.”

 “Our parents are sick and tired of this sickening wokeism,” Lauf said.